-- A beginner can implement the features after a few minutes of reading.
+- Beginner-friendly features that can be set up after a few minutes of reading.

-- It offers highly responsive themes that are compatible with multiple platforms, including mobile, desktop, and tablets.
+- It offers highly responsive themes compatible with multiple mobile, desktop, and tablet platforms.

 - WordPress may display ads on your page.

-- You can’t monetize your web pages by integrating ads with AdSense.
+- You can’t monetize your web pages by integrating ads with Google AdSense.

 - Users need to get a paid plan to have custom domains and subdomains.

-If simplicity is key when launching your own website, you can do it with the WordPress.com free platform.
-For more advanced features, you’d have to pay for their premium plans.
+If simplicity is key when launching your website, you can do it with the WordPress.com free platform.
+You’d have to pay for their premium plans for more advanced features.

 - Responsive: Weebly offers an enormous library of responsive themes that you can leverage to deliver a remarkable mobile experience.

-- App Center: App center allows bloggers to incorporate extra features on the website with just a few clicks.
+- App Center: The app center allows bloggers to incorporate extra features on the website with just a few clicks.

 - Team Manager: It allows multiple users to collaborate on the same website project.
 You can give access to various users to work on the same blog.

-- Membership: This feature allows bloggers to keep particular sections of the website reserved for registered users only.
+- Membership: This feature allows bloggers to keep particular website sections reserved for registered users only.

-- It offers capable SEO functionalities to make sure that the website is discoverable by search engines.
+- It offers capable SEO functionalities to ensure the website is discoverable by search engines.

-- Integration with Google Analytics means that you can get an in-depth analysis of your content.
+- Integration with Google Analytics means you can get an in-depth analysis of your content.

-- No coding is required for customization and implementation of new design options.
+- No coding is required for the customization and implementation of new design options.

-- Very less learning curve is required to leverage its features.
+- A minimal learning curve is required to leverage its features.